SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 ## Summary

-In this exercise you have implemented the job posting service and it's OData function handlers.
+In this exercise, you implemented the job posting service and it's OData function handlers.
 You have utilized the SAP Cloud SDK for AI to connect to SAP AI Core via the orchestration service.
 You have connected to the orchestration deployment to ask a chat model to create a job posting for you using the previously created vector embeddings.

 ### Questions for Discussion